ReagentX/imessage-exporter/imessage-exporter/README.md

 ![](../docs/binary/img/safari_local_file_restrictions.png)

-Further, since the files are stored in `~/Library`, you will need to grant your browser Full Disk Access in System Preferences.
+Further, since the files are stored in `~/Library`, you will need to grant your browser Full Disk Access in System Settings.

 ### PDF Exports